awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-overview.md

 This decoupled architecture lets you scale search and indexing functions independently of each other, and independently of the indexed data in S3\.
 The architecture also provides isolation for ingest and query operations so that they can run concurrently without resource contention\.

-When you write data to a collection, OpenSearch Serverless distributes it to the *ingest* compute units\.
-The ingest compute units index the incoming data and move the indexes to S3\.
+When you write data to a collection, OpenSearch Serverless distributes it to the *indexing* compute units\.
+The indexing compute units ingest the incoming data and move the indexes to S3\.
 When you perform a search on the collection data, OpenSearch Serverless routes requests to the *search* compute units that hold the data being queried\.
 The search compute units download the indexed data directly from S3 \(if it's not already cached locally\), run search operations, and perform aggregations\.

-The following image illustrates this architecture:
+The following image illustrates this decoupled architecture:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/Serverless.png)

 OpenSearch Serverless compute capacity for data ingestion, searching, and querying are measured in OpenSearch Compute Units \(OCUs\)\.
 Each OCU is a combination of 6 GiB of memory and corresponding virtual CPU \(vCPU\), as well as data transfer to Amazon S3\.
 A single OCU can hold approximately 180 GiB of data\.

-When you create your first collection, OpenSearch Serverless instantiates two OCUs—one for ingest and one for search\.
+When you create your first collection, OpenSearch Serverless instantiates two OCUs—one for indexing and one for search\.
 To ensure high availability, it also launches a standby set of nodes in another Availability Zone\.
 This means that a total of four OCUs are instantiated for the first collection in an account\.

 These OCUs exist even when there's no activity on any collection endpoints\.
 All subsequent collections share these OCUs\.
 When you create additional collections in the same account, OpenSearch Serverless only adds additional OCUs for search and ingest as needed to support the collections, according to the [capacity limits](serverless-scaling.md#serverless-scaling-configure) that you specify\.
 Currently, capacity doesn't scale back down as your compute usage decreases\.